DohaMustafa/Nutrition-System/README.md

   > Runs a server on localhost on port 2020
  - Run the Client exe
  - Experiment with the GUI
-  > Not all the information collected by the user in the GUI are used to generate the Nutrition plan.
+  > Not all information collected by the user in the GUI are used to generate the Nutrition plan.
   ---
  ## To create exe on Ubuntu
   Run the following commands in the project directory terminal (client directory and server directory)<br/>
  - qmake -config release
  - make
  ---

+ ## Future Work
+ - Server can be more user friendly, Enabling user to choose hostname and portnumber
+ - Improve code performance using Multi-threading
+ - Improve the Nutrition plan and its accuracy

  ## Class Diagram
   ![alt text](https://github.com/DohaMustafa/Nutrition-System/blob/main/ClassDiagram.png?raw=true)  <br />